exadel-inc/CompreFace/README.md

 The system can accurately identify people even when it has only “seen” their photo once.
 Technology-wise, CompreFace has several advantages over similar free face recognition solutions.
 CompreFace:

-- Supports many face recognition services: face identification, face verification, face detection, landmark detection, and age and gender recognition
+- Supports many face recognition services: face identification, face verification, face detection, face mask detection, landmark detection, and age and gender recognition
 - Supports both CPU and GPU and is easy to scale up
 - Is open source and self-hosted, which gives you additional guarantees for data security